 There must be a written contract between the owners corporation and the strata managing agent, so make sure you know what is in the contract.
 It may be a good idea to get a legal advisor to check the contract before signing.

-Terminate the agent’s agreement, then hold executive committee and general meetings to make decisions on your management issues.
-You may need to convene a general meeting to vote in a new executive committee who will then appoint the chairperson, treasurer and secretary at their first executive committee meeting.
-The executive committee will probably then take over many of the duties that the agent has been doing.
+Validly terminate the agent’s agreement, then hold strata committee and general meetings to make decisions on your management issues.
+You may need to convene a general meeting to vote in a new strata committee who will then appoint the chairperson, treasurer and secretary at their first strata committee meeting.
+The strata committee will probably then take over many of the duties that the agent has been doing.

-Refer to Managing agents and caretakers for more information.
+Refer to Strata managing agents page for more information.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.